-Canaccord Genuity Corp. pays the CEO and the CFO, Canaccord Genuity Inc. pays Mr. Daviau and Mr. Gillespie and Canaccord Genuity Limited pays Mr. de Rosnay a base salary as a means to provide a non-performance-based element of compensation that is certain and predictable and is generally competitive with market practices.
+Canaccord Genuity Corp. paid the CEO and the CFO and Canaccord Genuity Inc. paid Mr. Daviau and Mr. Whaling a base salary as a means to provide a non-performance-based element of compensation that is certain and predictable and is generally competitive with market practices.